elix1er/Haiku/README.md

 ```

 ## How to integrate your 3D models ?
-The [psx-blender-exporter](https://github.com/Anuban-corp/psx-blender-exporter) allows you to export your models in **psx.ts** compatible formats!
+The [WebStation Blender Exporter](https://github.com/jay19240/WebStationX-Blender-Exporter) allows you to export your models in compatible formats!

 ## Contributions
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.